MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/querylimits.md

   **Connections** &gt; **Query Server Timeout**.
 * Programmatically, set the `servertimeout` client request property, a value of type `System.TimeSpan`, up to an hour.

-Notes about timeouts:
+**Notes about timeouts**

 * On the client side, the timeout is applied from the request being created until the time that the response starts arriving to the client.
-The time it takes to read the payload back at the client isn't treated as part of the timeout, because it depends on how quickly the caller pulls the data from the stream.
+The time it takes to read the payload back at the client isn't treated as part of the timeout.
+It depends on how quickly the caller pulls the data from the stream.
 * Also on the client side, the actual timeout value used is slightly higher than the server timeout value requested by the user.
 This difference, is to allow for network latencies.